serilog/serilog-formatting-compact/README.md

   .CreateLogger();
 ```

+### Rendered events

+`CompactJsonFormatter` will preserve the message template, properties, and formatting information so that the rendered message can be created at a later point.
+When the
+JSON is intended for consumption in an environment without message template rendering, `RenderedCompactJsonFormatter` can be used instead.

+Instead of the message template, `RenderedCompactJsonFormatter` writes the fully-rendered message, as well as
+an _event id_ [generated from the message template](https://nblumhardt.com/2015/10/assigning-event-types-to-serilog-events/), into the event.

 ### Format details

-The format written by `CompactJsonFormatter` is specified generically so that implementations for other logging libraries, including _Microsoft.Extensions.Logging_, are possible if desired.
+The format written by the compact formatters is specified generically so that implementations for other logging libraries, including _Microsoft.Extensions.Logging_, are possible if desired.

-The implementation in this repository obeys the specification but does not yet support the `@m` (rendered message) property, and has no need for the `@i` (event id) property.

 ##### Payload